jesimone57/spring_boot_scala_rest_example/README.md

 2. Specific exception handlers for exceptions of a given class
 3. A global exception handler as a catch-all for all other exceptions
 4. Convert Scala object responses to JSON
-5. A template for standardizing error responses via ErrorResponseBody and FieldError classes.
+5. A template for standardizing error responses via ErrorResponse and FieldError classes.
 6. JSON schema validation
+7. Request paramater validation via constraint annotations and @Valid

 NOTE: